Click on a link to be taken to the entry

 ability to consent.
 The University’s procedures take these issues into

-account by identifying “Sexual Misconduct”as an offense within
+account by identifying “Sexual Misconduct” as an offense

 when the act is intentional and is committed either by (a) physical force,